ryansobol/plow/README.markdown

     sudo gem install plow

 LET ME BE CRYSTAL CLEAR.
 DO NOT INSTALL THIS PACKAGE TO ANY NON-ROOT USER'S GEM REPOSITORY.
 YOU'VE BEEN WARNED.
-Please see {file:SECURITY} for a detailed explanation of this advisory.
+Please see {file:doc/SECURITY} for a detailed explanation of this advisory.

 Note that Plow is RubyGems **compatible** while also simultaneously **decoupled** from it.
 Feel free to install Plow manually or use any Ruby package management system of your choice.